-As a parent, a child who sleeps well is good for your physical, emotional and mental well-being too.
+As a parent, a child who sleeps well is good for your physical, emotional, and mental well-being too.
 Because then you can get enough sleep – and a few moments to yourself to recharge.

 Can You Sleep Train at Night But Not Naps?

 If your baby is sleeping well during naps and only needs help at night time, then you can most definitely only sleep train during the night.
 Keep in mind that your baby’s sleep habits and schedule will change as they grow.
-So while you may not need to use any dedicated sleep training techniques for naptimes right now, you may want to learn them anyway for the future.
+So while you may not need to use any dedicated sleep training techniques for naptimes right now, you may want to learn them anyway in the future.